wrtobin/las/README.md

 class xxxOps : public LasOps<xxxOps>
 { ... };

-**The implementation of the class interface functions happens either inline in the function declaration in lasXXX.h for simple functions which DO NOT DIRECTLY CALL ANY BACKEND API functions.**
+**The implementation of the class interface functions may occur inline in the function declaration in lasXXX.h for ONLY FOR simple functions which DO NOT DIRECTLY CALL ANY BACKEND API functions.**

-Anything which explicitly makes calls to the backend API is implemented in the lasXXX_impl.h file, and is implemented as an inline function.
+**Anything which explicitly makes calls to the backend API is implemented in the lasXXX_impl.h file, and is defined as an inline member function.**

 Following these guidelines (see lasSparskit.h and lasSparskit_impl.h for an example) allows the use of these functions to be zero-overhead when building in release mode using -O3.